Easy Chocolate Cinnamon Rolls Recipe

 - Most of the ingredients are simple pantry staples.
 So you can make them any time at all.

-- The dough needs only 20 minutes to rise and 20 minutes to proof and 20 minutes to bake.
+- The dough needs only 20 minutes to rise, 20 minutes to proof, and 20 minutes to bake.
 As a result, these rolls get ready in just over an hour.

 - Today, I am making these with chocolate and cream cheese.
-But you can also use cinnamon sugar for the filling and glazed with condensed milk or cream cheese.
+But you can also use cinnamon sugar for the filling and glaze it with condensed milk or cream cheese.

 Ingredients and substitutes